Waseem-Bagwan/agentflow-pro/README.md

 - **Demo**: Click **Try Demo PR** in the UI or send `{ demoMode: true }`.
 The app shows a “Demo mode — deterministic sample results” badge.
 - **Live**: Provide `GITHUB_TOKEN` and a PR URL.
 If Kestra is configured, its output is mapped to the AnalysisResult shape; otherwise the local mock summarizer is used.

+**Production note:** To force demo-only behavior in production (recommended for deployments where Kestra or GitHub access isn't available), set `VITE_DEMO_MODE=true` in your Vercel environment variables (or add it to your `.env` for local dev).
+When enabled the frontend forces demo mode and no Kestra or GitHub calls will be made.

 ## 🤖 CodeRabbit Integration